 Tip!
 The system will only factor in years when determining an employee's years of service.

-Example: Today is 1/1/2018.
+Example: The employee's effective date is 1/1/2018.
 An employee was hired 4/1/2017.
 They have been employed for roughly 1 year and 8 months.
 The system will ignore the additional 8 months and the employee will be considered to have 1 year of service.

 If you have a rule setup for employees greater than 1 year of service, this employee will be overlooked because they are equal to 1 year of service.
 In this scenario, we would change the rule to greater than or equal to 1 year.